Public Service Announcement:

-With summertime upon us unfortunately we see a spike in “missing persons” cases.
+With Spring and Summer just around the corner, unfortunately we see a spike in “missing persons” cases.

 We understand for most individuals this is probably the first time you’ve experienced something like this and don’t know what to do or how to get help when someone is not able to be located.
 Here are a few steps we feel can help you along in an unfamiliar process.
 Please note this is not a “cookie cutter” process and can vary greatly on a case by case basis.
 Here are a few simple steps you can follow: